Corsican language: Corsica

 The two most widely spoken forms of the Corsican language are the groups spoken in the Bastia and Corte area (generally throughout the northern half of the island, known as Haute-Corse, Cismonte or Corsica suprana), and the groups spoken around Sartène and Porto-Vecchio (generally throughout the southern half of the island, known as Corse-du-Sud, Pumonti or Corsica suttana).
 The dialect of Ajaccio has been described as in transition.
-The dialects spoken at Calvi and Bonifacio are closer to the Genoese dialect, also known as Ligurian.
+The dialects spoken at Calvi and Bonifacio (Bonifacino) are dialects of the Ligurian language.

 This division along the Girolata-Porto Vecchio line was due to the massive immigration from Tuscany which took place in Corsica during the lower Middle Ages: as a result, the northern Corsican dialects became very close to a central Italian dialect like Tuscan, while the southern Corsican varieties could keep the original characteristics of the language which make it much more similar to Sicilian and, only to some extent, Sardinian.